harvic3/nodetskeleton/README.md

 **[⬆ back to the past](#table-of-contents)**

-## Using with another web framework
+## Using with another web server framework

 > You must implement the configuration made with `ExpressJs` or `KoaJs` with the framework of your choice and `install` all the `dependencies` and `devDependencies` for your framework, You must also modify the `Server` module, `Middleware` in `infrastructure` directory and the `BaseController` and `Controllers` in adapters directory.